Queensland University of Technology

-QUT was a member of the Australian Technology Network of universities, but withdrew participation on 28 September 2018.
+QUT was formerly a member of the Australian Technology Network of universities, but withdrew participation on 28 September 2018.
+The QUT Business School is one of three Triple Crown business schools in Australia and possesses accreditation by Association to Advance Collegiate Schools of Business, Association of MBAs and EQUIS.

 History

 Queensland University of Technology (QUT) has a history that dates to 1849 when the Brisbane School of Arts was established.
 Queensland Institute of Technology (QIT) succeeded the Central Technical College and was formed in 1965.
-The current QUT was established as a university in 1989 from the merger of several predecessor institutions listed below:
+The current QUT was established as a university in 1989 after having been several predecessor institutions listed below: